open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

           exporters: [logging]
 ```
 ## Set up filterStrategy
 `filterStrategy` determines how to filter targets before allocating them among multiple collectors. `relabel-config` is the currently supported option.
-With `filterStrategy`, targets will be consolidated based on Prometheus configuration "relabel_config".
+With `filterStrategy`, targets will be consolidated based on Prometheus configuration `relabel_config`.
 By default, filtering is disabled.

 It's important to consider setting `filterStrategy` if you have a scrape job with a discovery role for example, `endpoints` which could produce multiple targets per endpoint.
 If these targets lead to the same metric after a relabeling step and they are assigned to different collectors, the outcome may be undesirable because duplicate time series are created for the metric.